Mozetsu/gitgood/README.md

-# Git good (at it)
+# Git good (at it) --- [ Feature branch ]
-This is a dummy readme file 👽

-// Random comment passing by 😆

-console.log('Test, test, test... ')
+All features are developed here 💙

+[ Features ]
+- scissor // complete
+- paper // work in progress...

+... 🚩